department-of-veterans-affairs/va.gov-team/products/ask-va/design/Fields, options and labels/Pronouns.md

 We met with John Williams and Nancy Clarkson to confirm when we the Ask VA form should ask for pronouns.
 See complete meeting notes [in this GitHub doc](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/meeting-notes/pronoun-collection/pronoun-collection-meeting-May-30.md).

 John Williams is the business lead for the Enterprise Demographics Implementation and Integration (EDII) effort from the Multi-Channel Technology (MCT) team in the Veterans Experience Office (VEO).
-Nancy Clarkson is the technical lead for (EDII) effort from the Architecture and Engineering Services (AES) team also in VEO.
+Nancy Clarkson is the technical lead for EDII from the Architecture and Engineering Services (AES) team also in VEO.

 ## Update on April 3, 2024